Non-equilibrium almost-stationary states and linear response for gapped quantum systems: The mathematical framework

-Such a family is called a \emph{slowly varying potential} and we denote the space of slowly varying potentials by $\SVP$.
-Let us give two typical examples.
-If $\Lambda$ is open in the $j$-direction, then for any $v_1\in C^1(\R,\R)$ with $\|v_1'\|_\infty<\infty$ the functions
+The space of slowly varying potentials is denoted by $\SVP$. \end{definition} Let us give some typical examples.
+If $\Lambda$ is open in the $j$-direction, then for any $v_1\in C^1(\R,\R)$ (not necessarily bounded!) with $\|v_1'\|_\infty<\infty$ the functions